 Of course, all of fan fiction is like that, but the idea here is to provide a window into how a single canon concept can be used in fan fiction.

-The Earth-Romulan War is talked about in canon but it has never actually been shown on screen.
+The Earth-Romulan War is a part canon never actually shown on screen.
 For a lot of fans, it is an opportunity that was sorely missed in Star Trek: Enterprise.
 If the series had gone onto seven seasons instead of just four, undoubtedly the war would have finally been shown.

 Dispatches from the Romulan War

 A few years ago, I became part of a project called Dispatches from the Romulan War.
 Dispatches has been posted in a lot of locations.
 My two contributions are Soldiers’ Marriage Project, which introduced character Rona Moran, and Prison Break, which was intended to give some hope that some people thought dead at the start of the war were actually alive.
-Further, it showcased a prison called Gemara, at Berren Five, which I have used on several occasions and was first mentioned in The Puzzle.
+Further, it had a prison called Gemara, at Berren Five.
+I have used this on several occasions and it was first mentioned in The Puzzle.

 After some more leisurely exploratory moments, such as are in The Light, Intolerance and Reversal, things begin to get down to business in Together.
 While the ship speeds toward Earth to deliver Jennifer Crossman to her wedding to Frank Ramirez, things are at a bit of a lull.
 But when ten people are kidnapped off the ship, T’Pol needs to work with her allies in order to find them again.
-There isn’t a lot of time to spend diverted in this manner, but she still needs to try.
+There isn’t a lot of time to divert to this mission, but she still needs to try.

 Achieving Peace shows the last of the treaty negotiations, as Laura Hayes is there.
 And in Shell Shock, protesters are angered by Starfleet’s involvement in two wars in such a short period of time.
-A part of Malcolm’s problems during that story are his memories of the war, including the particularly brutal death of an unnamed crew member.
+A part of Malcolm’s problems during that story are his memories of the war.
+This includes the particularly brutal death of an anonymous crew member.

-For this huge gap in canon, into which a truck could be driven through, there was no reason to not cover it.
+For this huge gap in canon, into which you could drive a truck, there was no reason to not cover it.
 Hell, it’s the elephant in the room, when it comes to the ENT era.